node-red/node-red-nodegen/README.md

 ### Example 2.
 Create an original node from function node (JavaScript code)

-- On Node-RED flow editor, save function node to library with file name (lower-case.js).
+- In Node-RED flow editor, edit the function node and to the right of the 'name' option, click on the book icon and select 'Save to library'.
+Then fill in the 'Export as' with the file name (lower-case.js).
 - node-red-nodegen ~/.node-red/lib/function/lower-case.js
 - cd node-red-contrib-lower-case
 - sudo npm link